LiBoard/LiBoard.github.io/index.md

 * [https://youtu.be/uJqjMlebuHc](https://youtu.be/uJqjMlebuHc)

 ## License
-This project is licensed under the GNU General Public License version 3 or (at your option) any later version.
+This project is licensed under the GNU General Public License version 3.